-E-Infrastructure services for citizen science, including crowd sourcing, are normally structured around development of tools or aggregating of large amount of data, but also need to involve policy instruments necessary to achieve efficient intervention in the digital CH and humanities.
+E-Infrastructure services for citizen science, including crowd sourcing, are normally structured around development of tools, but also need to involve policy instruments necessary to achieve efficient intervention in the digital CH and humanities.

 A ground breaking part of the concept that CIVIC EPISTEMOLOGIES is aiming to introduce, concerns the possibility to customise the citizen science focused services provided by e-Infrastructures, by tailoring service portfolio and characteristics to the actual tasks and requirements of each project.
 However, even if the e-Infrastructure resources seem to be allocated in ways that could support citizen science activities quite well, and this area of research is developing quite rapidly, nevertheless the market for those customisable services is still in its infancy and this could distract the attention of e-Infrastructure managers from developing such services.